 We know it can provoke a bit of anxiety to head into gynecomastia surgery not knowing exactly what your doctor will find.
 Did we mention the importance of choosing a highly-qualified plastic surgeon with vast experience?!
 This is exactly why.
 You want to know that whatever may be “in there,” your doctor will know exactly what to do and have the tools to do it right.

 No matter where you may live, why not consult us?
-We can work with you electronically to begin, and should you decide to have surgery for gynecomastia in New York with us, we can make your fly-in experience a good one.
+We can work with you electronically to begin, and should you decide to have surgery for gynecomastia in the Miami area with us, we can make your fly-in experience a good one.
 Send us an email and let’s talk.

 Reach out to Dr. Jacobs today to schedule your consultation!